2024 SUBIC Step-by-Step Travel Guide

 3. Board a Victory Liner bus going to Olongapo.

-4. Get off the Olongapo Bus Terminal, then take a jeepney to Subic or SBFZ.
+4. Get off the Olongapo Bus Terminal, then take a jeepney (P13) to SM Olongopo.

 Tourist Spots & Attractions

 ATTENTION!
-Because of the pandemic, the opening hours and rates might change from time to time.
+The opening hours and rates might change from time to time.
 Make sure you check the official websites or Facebook pages of the attractions and tourist spots prior to your trip.

 Subic Inflatable Island